 Installation is made as easy as possible by Ring thanks to the inclusion of lots of kit like a screwdriver, masonry drill bit, spirit level, screws and anchors.
 All you need is a drill and, if you want an extra angled mounting brackets, these are also available from Ring.

 Despite this Ring Video Doorbell model topping out at 720p and 15fps video, it still does the job well.
 While newer models offer 1080p at 30fps, that's not always needed.
 For the basic job of seeing who's right there at the door, the refresh rate and resolution are enough.
 The camera's ability to detect lighting and adjust contrast to suit is impressive.
 Colours are rich enough and the dynamic range is such that everything in shot is clear.

 At night the IR LEDs will turn on to illuminate the area in front of the camera in a night vision style shot.
 This has a colour finish but it generally doesn't give much with a muted finish.
 Despite this the images are still clear enough to make out faces clearly.

-Video storage is a bit of an issue with the Ring Video Doorbell as it's all cloud based only, and you need to pay.
+Video storage is a bit of an issue with the Ring Video Doorbell as it's all cloud-based only, and you need to pay.
 While you do get the first month of Ring Protect for free, it'll then cost you $2 per month or $20 for the year.
-It's not a lot but is something you'll need to factor in if you want to keep video, which is essential if you're using the doorbell as a security camera too.
+It's not a lot but is something you'll need to factor in if you want to keep a video, which is essential if you're using the doorbell as a security camera too.